sergissh/Basic-Web-Scraper/Readme.md

 In this repository I have crafted a straightforward <b>Python</b> script that leverages the Selenium and BeautyfulSoup libraries to gather book-related information from the "La Casa del Libro" website.
 </br>
 To build this bot Web Scraper, it's essential to delineate its core components:
-1. Web Crawling: This phase involves the retrieval of pertinent URLs of interest.
+1. <b>Web Crawling:</b> This phase involves the retrieval of pertinent URLs of interest.
-2. HTML Parsing: Here, we dissect the HTML structure of these pages and extract their content.
+2. <b>HTML Parsing:</b> Here, we dissect the HTML structure of these pages and extract their content.
-3. Data Extraction: The final step entails extracting the specific data of interest from the HTML code.
+3. <b>Data Extraction:</b> The final step entails extracting the specific data of interest from the HTML code.

 This project exemplifies the seamless integration of these components to facilitate data retrieval and analysis.